node-red/node-red-nodegen/docs/index.md

 Node generator
 ----
-Node generator is a command line tool to generate Node-RED nodes based on various source code such as an Open API document or a Function node.
+Node generator is a command line tool to generate Node-RED nodes based on various sources such as an Open API document or a Function node.
-It helps Node developers dramatically reduce the time to implement Node-RED nodes.
+It helps developers dramatically reduce the time to implement Node-RED nodes.

 ## Use cases
 Node-RED is useful for rapid development using existing nodes in the [flow library](https://flows.nodered.org).